 Step 5: To unlock the biometrics, repeat steps 1 through 4.

 You are no longer allowed to utilize any type of biometric authentication after locking your biometrics.
 There are disadvantages, of course, but any misuse will be completely stopped.
-Everyone should, in my opinion, lock this functionality as soon as feasible.
+Everyone should, in my opinion, lock down this functionality as soon as feasible.

 Detect identity fraud during Digital Onboarding